O-ring theory of economic development

 The O-ring theory of economic development is a model of economic development put forward by Michael Kremer in 1993, which proposes that tasks of production must be executed proficiently together in order for any of them to be of high value.
 The key feature of this model is positive assortative matching, whereby people with similar skill levels work together.

-The name comes from the 1986 Challenger shuttle disaster, a catastrophe caused by the failure of a single O-ring.
+The model argues that the O-ring development theory explains why rich countries produce more complicated products, have larger firms and much higher worker productivity than poor countries.

-Kremer thinks that the O-ring development theory explains why rich countries produce more complicated products, have larger firms and much higher worker productivity than poor countries.
+The name is a reference to the 1986 Challenger shuttle disaster, a catastrophe caused by the failure of O-rings.

 Model

-There are five major assumptions of this model: firms are risk-neutral, labor markets are competitive, workers supply labor inelastically, workers are imperfect substitutes for one another, and there is a sufficient complementarity of tasks.
+The model assumes that firms are risk-neutral, labor markets are competitive, workers supply labor inelastically, workers are imperfect substitutes for one another, and there is a sufficient complementarity of tasks.